Top 5 Best Crappie Reels In 2024 Reviewed

 Chasing crappie on light and ultralight gear is very rewarding and exciting, but it also allows you to learn how to play a fish.

-It’s much less of a drama dropping a little crappie than it is dropping a 12 pound bass of a lifetime because you haven’t quite mastered the skills of battling a fish that has all the advantage.
+It’s much less of a drama dropping a little crappie than dropping a 12-pound bass of a lifetime because you haven’t mastered the skills of battling a fish that has all the advantage.

 For the average angler, a 2500 reel is perfect.
 If you’re feeling a little braver, drop the reel size and the line class and test your metal.